-The site is zoned medium industrial.
-Current use of the site is vacant land.
-Surrounding uses specific to the site include: adjacent and to the south is a metals recycling facility, to the west is vacant land that formerly was mined for slag, and to the east is a lumber transfer facility located in Phase III-1.
+The Site is zoned medium industrial.
+Surrounding uses specific to the site include: adjacent and to the south and west is a lumber transfer facility, further south is metals recycling facility further to the west is vacant land that was mined for slag, and to the north is Smokes Creek and sub-parcel Phase III-4.